PeterCamilleri/CX16/docs/proc_grammar.md

 {a}\+        | One or More a.
 eol          | A special mark for end of line.

+No operator priority is specified.
 When needed, parenthesis are used to disambiguate the meaning of grammar statements.

 ## Grammar